douggal/advent-of-code-2020/README.md

 * Best: Day 5 Binary Boarding was the puzzle I liked the best so far.

-* I found the Day 10 Adapter Array puzzle the most difficult so far.
+* I found the Day 10 Adapter Array puzzle the most difficult so far, to Day 15.